Home

 Honors at Western

-Since its founding in 1962, WWU Honors has functioned as a small college within a larger university, incorporating the best aspects of both.
-The small, diverse classes promote thought-provoking discussions that will challenge your perceptions and foster a strong sense of community within your Honors cohort.
-Honors provides a graduated, ongoing experience for you to engage in increasingly sophisticated work while moving through your Western degree.
+The Honors College is structured in a way that provides a graduated, on-going experience for students as they engage in increasingly sophisticated work while moving through their Western degree.
 From captaining our national championship rowing team to editing newspapers to organizing our TEDx event, Western Honors students are campus leaders.

 National Recognition